 8 Days / 7 Nights

-- Fly alongside captivating views of snowy Southern Alps, sparkling glaciers and lush rain forests on your way to the remote Siberia Valley
+- Fly alongside captivating views of the snowy Southern Alps, sparkling glaciers, and lush rainforests on your way to the remote Siberia Valley

 - Dine by the light of candles in a picturesque national park overlooking the cauldron-like glacial lake of Lake Crucible

-- Jetboat the Wilkin River though breathtaking scenery of pristine river valleys, native bush and ice capped mountains
+- Jetboat the Wilkin River through the breathtaking scenery of pristine river valleys, native bush, and ice-capped mountains

-- Bike along the crystal-blue rapids of the Hawea River trail as you wind and twist through kanuka groves, woodlands and river terraces
+- Bike along the Queenstown trail as you wind and twist beside the Arrowtown river

-- Glide in sea kayaks along Milford Sound’s indigo waters to get up-close and personal with friendly fur seals and dolphins.
+- Cruise along Milford Sound’s indigo waters to get up-close and personal with friendly fur seals and dolphins.

 - Journey to where the West Coast begins its wild ways in Makarora, accurately nicknamed New Zealand’s last frontier